keenanromain/AWS-SAA-C02-Study-Guide/README.md

     - Enable CloudFront access logs.
     - Capture requests that are sent to the CloudFront API.

-### CloudFront Signed URLs
+### CloudFront Signed URLs and Signed Cookies
 - CloudFront signed URLs and signed cookies provide the same basic functionality: they allow you to control who can access your content.
+These features exist because many companies that distribute content via the internet want to restrict access to documents, business data, media streams, or content that is intended for selected users.
+As an example, users who have paid a fee should be able to access private content that users on the free tier shouldn't.
-If you want to serve private content through CloudFront and you're trying to decide whether to use signed URLs or signed cookies, consider the following:
+- If you want to serve private content through CloudFront and you're trying to decide whether to use signed URLs or signed cookies, consider the following:
   - Use signed URLs for the following cases:
     - You want to use an RTMP distribution.
 Signed cookies aren't supported for RTMP distributions.
     - You want to restrict access to individual files, for example, an installation download for your application.